djey47/MMM-IDF-LOCALTRANSPORT/README.md

   - `conversion: {"Trafic normal sur l'ensemble de la ligne." : "Traffic normal"}`
   - don't hesitate to add more when there's works on a specific line or others...
 * `navitiaToken`: '00000000-0000-0000-000000000000' // Mandatory to access navitia.io API (account required)
 * `messages`: key-values to convert generic messages to your preferred language.
-See example below.
+Copy paste all default values and modify to your likings. (see example below).

 Example:
 ```javascript